 For the Son of Man did not come to be served but to serve…”

 These words of Jesus are not in seen any campaign ads.
 Rather, most politicians seem to be seeking power instead of service.
 Boasting, arrogance, self-aggrandizement and the attempted destruction of one’s opponent is unfortunately the accepted norm.
 Jesus told his disciples that service and humility are the path to leadership.
 A servant leader might be considered weak and even mocked in our present culture.
 Jesus didn’t see it that way.
 He rebuked the apostles for their misguided ambition.
-Ambition is good when it will motivate a man or woman to achieve success with pure motives and a heart of service.
+Ambition is good when it will motivate a man or woman to be a man or woman who achieves success with pure motives and a heart of service.
 Ambition is not the problem; it is how we go about pursuing our ambitions.